 Open water versus Flat Water Shells

 There are several approaches to making a decision and some information that I feel is useful to consider.
 First, let’s consider the difference between boats designed for sprinting on perfectly calm water versus boats designed for rougher waters.
 I feel there are three basic categories of sliding seat rowing shells: flat water racing boats, recreational boats, and open water racing boats.
 Maas primarily makes open water racing boats.
-These are high end, high quality, premium boats designed to be among the fastest boats raced in open or rough water conditions.
+These are high end, high quality, premium boats designed to be among the fastest boats raced in open or rough water conditions (Maas boats took the first four places in the 2019 running of the Seventy 48 race from Tacoma to Port Townsend! check out seventy48.com).
 Open water racing requires stability, safety, sturdy construction and speed.
 If you are seeking these characteristics (even if you have no expectation of racing), you’d be very pleased with a Maas boat.
 As Evan Jacobs has said, “the world isn’t flat and neither are some of its best rowing races.”

 There is a second category of what I call “open water” shells. and these are the European-style “coastal rowing” boats.
 These boats are built to specifications defined by FISA (the international rowing governing body), and those specs require that shells are relatively quite heavy and short compared to the North American-style shells (like Maas and others).
-The coastal boats are very challenging to transport due to their weight.
+The coastal boats are very challenging to get from rack to water or transport due to their weight.
+The coastal single must weigh at least 72 lbs.
 They are stable and robust, but when rowed, they feel as if you’re towing a coffee can and strapping a bungee cord around the hull.
 That said, there’s no such thing as a boat that can’t be fun.
 We’ll see if they catch on in the US.

 What features are unique to open water shells?